Architecting for Change Part IV: How Accidental Complexity Gets Into a System

 Poor boundaries are one of the easiest ways for accidental complexity to enter a system.

 A boundary is not useful just because it exists technically.
 Splitting something into smaller parts does not make the system simpler.
 Sometimes it does the opposite.
-It adds complexity by creating more, entangled moving parts.
+It creates more moving parts while leaving the real coupling untouched.

 Good boundaries do not remove complexity.
 They put it where it belongs.
 They allow teams to own a coherent part of the domain, make decisions locally, and integrate with others through explicit relationships rather than accidental dependencies.